To Love is To Be Understood

 But this fundamental truth is completely absent from modern dating discourse.
 Instead, we get endless swiping, curated bios, and the delusional belief that if you just meet enough people, try hard enough, or optimize yourself enough, you’ll stumble upon love.
 What a sad lie people tell themselves.

-People treat love like a numbers game, like it’s a statistical inevitability.
+People treat love like a numbers game.
+Like it’s a statistical inevitability.
 It’s not.
 Love isn’t something you can “work” at, and it’s certainly not something you can hack.
-It’s chaos.
 It’s rare.
 And most people talking about it don’t even deserve it because they approach it with checklists and entitlement, as if the universe owes them a soulmate just for having a Hinge profile.

 If you have a list of what you’re looking for, you’ve already lost.
 It doesn’t work like that.
-A checklist is a defense mechanism, a way to avoid vulnerability by reducing another human being to a series of traits.
+A checklist is a defense mechanism to avoid vulnerability by reducing another human being to a series of traits.
 It’s a mockery of what love is supposed to be.
 If you’re that person, you’re not searching for a partner, you’re searching for an accessory.
-You don’t deserve love; you deserve to be alone.
+You don’t deserve love.
+You deserve to be alone.

 For these people, dating has become a grim performance.
 Coffee dates, dinner reservations, awkward small talk.
-It’s all laughable theatre.
+It’s all laughable.
 None of it is real.
 No one actually wants to be there, but they go through the motions because they’re terrified of solitude.
-And for what?
 Most of these connections amount to nothing more than mutual masturbation.
-If you don’t genuinely care about finding something deeper, you might as well skip the charade and hire a hooker.
+You might as well skip the charade and hire a hooker.
 At least that’s honest.

-For me, the answer is simple: if someone doesn’t understand me, I want nothing to do with them, let alone go on a date with them.
-Anything less would be a betrayal, not just to myself, but to the essence of who I am.
-To settle for less than understanding would mean denying my spirit, suffocating the part of me that demands connection on the deepest level.
+If someone doesn’t understand me, I don’t care about them, let alone go on a date with them.
+Anything less would be a betrayal to the core of who I am.
+To settle for less than understanding would mean denying my spirit.
 I would rather walk through life alone than share it with someone who sees me as a collection of traits instead of a whole, contradictory being.

 This is why we are inherently drawn to those who seem like us.
-It’s not shallow; it’s instinctive.
+It’s instinctive.
 We are all, in some way, looking for ourselves in others.
-We gravitate toward people who dress like us, who share our flaws, who reflect our souls back to us.
+We gravitate toward people who share our flaws.
+Who reflect our souls back to us.
 To see yourself in someone else is to feel understood in the most primal way.
-It’s recognition.
+Primal recognition.

 Thanks for reading!
 Subscribe for free to receive new posts.